markcoatsworth/readthedocs/docs/admin-manual/high-availability.rst

 queue, there are multiple *condor\_schedd* daemons, of which only one at a time is acting as the single submission point.
-To make remote submission of jobs work properly, set the configuration variable SCHEDD\_NAME in the local configuration to have the same value for each potentially running *condor\_schedd* daemon.
-In addition, the value chosen for the variable SCHEDD\_NAME will need to include the at symbol (@), such that HTCondor will not modify the value set for this variable.
-See the description of MASTER\_NAME in section \ `3.5.7 <ConfigurationMacros.html#x33-1940003.5.7>`__ on
-page \ `646 <ConfigurationMacros.html#x33-1940003.5.7>`__ for defaults
-and composition of valid values for SCHEDD\_NAME.
+To make remote submission of jobs work properly, set the configuration variable ``SCHEDD_NAME`` in the local configuration to have the same value for each potentially running *condor\_schedd* daemon.
+In addition, the value chosen for the variable ``SCHEDD_NAME`` will need to include the at symbol (@), such that HTCondor will not modify the value set for this variable.
+See the description of ``MASTER_NAME`` in section \ `3.5.7 <ConfigurationMacros.html#x33-1940003.5.7>`__ on page \ `646 <ConfigurationMacros.html#x33-1940003.5.7>`__ for defaults and composition of valid values for ``SCHEDD_NAME``.
 As an example, include in each local configuration a value similar to:

 ::